 I’m writing best-selling The Detective’s Daughter series, featuring Stella Darnell (MD of Clean Slate Cleaning Services) and Jack Harmon, driver on London Underground’s District Line.
 Oh, and not forgetting Stanley the poodle.

 Right now, I’m working on a standalone Death of a Mermaid.
 It’s based in Newhaven, East Sussex.
 Freddy Power, a mobile fishmonger and her best friend Toni Kemp who’s a detective with the Sussex Police search for missing friend Pauli another girl who, twenty five years ago, was the third of their group, at the convent school, The Immaculate Heart of Mary.

-Dividing my time between East Sussex and Gloucestershire, I live with my partner and a raggedy poodle (Alfred gave me the idea for The Dog Walker) both of them are treated to blow by blow accounts of scenes and twists in plot as I invent new stories.
-I don’t know how they sleep at night.
+Dividing my time between East Sussex and Gloucestershire, I live with my partner and a raggedy poodle (Alfred gave me the idea for The Dog Walker) both are treated to accounts of scary scenes as they unfold.
+How do they sleep at night?.

 My novels include a character in a hospice and one with the debilitating disease Parkinson’s.
 This has led me to support these charities.